Help & Social Services

 (573) 635-7719

 Catholic Charities of Central and Northern Missouri is the contracting agency of the Missouri Department of Social Services Refugee Resettlement Program for our region.
 They provide refugees with initial housing, provision of clothing and furniture, household goods and food, education placement and introduction to government and community service providers.
 They also offer low-fee legal assistance in immigration matters before the United States Citizenship and Immigration Service.
+This service has been discontinued as of March 31, 2025.
+More information can be found here.

 Resources Available through DBRL